 FACTBOX-Key U.S. senators in battle over Trump impeachment trial testimony

-The U.S. Senate is poised to hear charges that President Donald Trump abused his powers and obstructed a congressional inquiry into his effort to pressure Ukraine to investigate Democratic presidential contender Joe Biden.
-The Republican-controlled Senate faces a bitter fight over whether witnesses and new documents should be part of the trial starting next week or whether the 100 senators should just rely on information already collected by the House of Representatives, as well as the rebuttal from White House lawyers arguing for Trump's acquittal.
+The U.S. Senate is holding an impeachment trial on charges by the House of Representatives that President Donald Trump abused his powers and obstructed a congressional inquiry into his effort to pressure Ukraine to investigate Democratic presidential contender Joe Biden.
+The Republican-controlled Senate faces a bitter fight over whether witnesses and new documents should be part of the trial when it resumes Tuesday, or whether the 100 senators should just rely on the information presented by the House, as well as the rebuttal from White House lawyers arguing for Trump's acquittal.

 There are 53 Republican senators, 45 Democrats, and two independents who align themselves with the Democrats.
 If the 47 senators in the minority were to stick together in favor of witnesses, it would only take four Republicans to join them for the effort to succeed.
 Democrats want to hear from four witnesses who could have firsthand knowledge of Trump's actions, including his former national security adviser John Bolton.